 The King of the Alps.
 Europe’s highest mountain pass is more regal still thanks to the views and its length.
-At 48km it is France’s longest climb.
-Used sparingly by the Tour de France, it’s a big high altitude test in two parts, a busy traffic artery before the calm upper slopes.
+At 48km this France’s longest paved climb.
+Used sparingly by the Tour de France, it’s a big high altitude test in two parts, a busy traffic artery, then the calm upper slopes.

 The Route: there are two roads up.
 This is the giant 48km route from Bourg St Maurice on the D902 road passing near the ski resort of Tignes and through Val d’Isère before reaching the pass situated at 2,764 metres above sea level.
 On average the gradient is 4.4% but this is distorted by a flat middle section.

 The Feel: out of Bourg St Maurice the first thing you’ll notice is this is a transport axis rather than a quaint Alpine escape, the sound of trucks instead of the Sound of Music.
-The road soon splits with the turning for the Col du Petit St Bernard which leads to Italy, an important crossing point, helpfully this siphons away some of the traffic once you’ve passed the junction.
-At first the road is gentle, almost flat and with the wide and that granular surface found all over the country.
+The road soon splits with the turning for the Col du Petit St Bernard which leads to Italy, an important crossing point, and helpfully this siphons away some of the traffic.
+At first the road is gentle, almost flat and wide, with that granular surface found all over the country.
 Of course the views are different and each passing minute brings you closer to the mountains.

 The road starts to rise at the village of Viclaire and then gets serious with some wide hairpins on the way to the ski village of Sainte Foy.
 You know this is a long climb but the early slope bites, it requires self-discipline to take it really easy here.
 It’s still a big road and the traffic pins you to the edge of the hairpin bends but that’s no bad thing as you should be pacing yourself rather than carving uphill bends like it’s the Poggio.